Recovery of NorthStar Real Estate Income Trust Investment Losses

 Investors may not have understood the need to exit their position before the merger took place resulting in a much more volatile publicly traded company.

-The trouble with non-traded REITs, NorthStar Real Estate Income Trust, is that they are complex and inherently risky products.
+The trouble with non-traded REITs, like NorthStar Real Estate Income Trust, is that they are complex and inherently risky products.

 Investors looking to sell non-traded REITs such as this, often have difficulty finding a buyer, and can suffer significant losses on the sale.